ohz10/sm_presentation/README.md

     $ circo -Tpng -o sm4.png sm4.dot
     $ dot -Tpng -o sm20.png sm20.dot
+    $ dot -Tpng -o simple.png simple.dot

 View the images using feh:

     $ feh -Z -F sm4.png
     $ feh -Z -F sm20.png
+    $ feh -Z -f simple.png

+## Slides

+The slides can be generated using TexMaker.

+## Presentation Monitor Configuration

+Configure secondary monitor to mirror the main monitor using xrandr:

+    $ xrandr --output SECONDARY --same-as PRIMARY

+Where SECONDARY is the name of the second monitor and PRIMARY is the name of the primary monitor.